biopython/biopython.github.io/wiki/PhyloXML.md

 This module handles the parsing and generation of files in the [phyloXML](http://www.phyloxml.org/) format.

-Documentation has not been integrated into the Biopython Tutorial yet.
+This code is not yet part of Biopython, and therefore the documentation has not been integrated into the Biopython Tutorial yet either.

 Usage
 -----